meolow/win11-setup/README.md

 | Firefox Color | Firefox theme maker |
 | Stop Mod Reposts | Blocks websites that steal minecraft mods |
 | Bitwarden | Free password manager |

+# 🔥 Details

+## Firefox
+**⚙️ Installation:**
+You can follow the steps below:
+- Download it from [mozilla.org/firefox](https://mozilla.org/firefox) or via terminal ``winget install Mozilla.Firefox``

+## Wallpaper Engine
+**⚙️ Installation:**
+You can follow the steps below:
+- Buy it from Steam for 4,99€
+- Open it, go to the workshop tab and search for "【Furry】落霞归途" (the one made by 爱摸鱼的卢皮卡 is the one i use)